 Every September, the NDSU Career Center hosts the Engineering & Tech Expo.
 This event draws engineering companies from around the country to NDSU with the purpose of recruiting students for internships and full-time positions.
 By attending the event, engineering students engage with potential future employers and are provided the opportunity to gain further information on career possibilities in the engineering field.

-*Each department has an introduction course that is typically taken during the freshman year.
+*Many departments have an introduction course taken during the freshman year.

 Engineering Center is located near the center of campus, on east end of Centennial Boulevard (Campus Map)